ShimiZhou/ShimiZhou/README.md

 **Hi there 👋 Welcome to my GitHub profile!**
-**I'm Shimi Zhou, a PhD student passionate about data science.**
+**I'm Shimi Zhou, a PhD student passionate about information technology and data science.**

 My research interests are smart cities for people with disabilities, gender equity in information system academia and thought leadership on social media.
+I am now open to internships and full-time jobs.
+Please feel free to contact with me through LinkedIn and email below.

 **:star2: Skills**